meronvermaas/data-visualization/3-lesson.md

 {% include figure.html img="Heatmap-Py.jpeg" alt="Heatmap of brain region-specific expression Data" caption="" width="75%" %}

+## Scatter plot

+A scatter plot displays values for typically two variables for a set of data.
+The values are represented by dots, where each dot's position on the horizontal (x) and vertical (y) axis represents the values of the two variables.
+Scatterplots are particularly useful for identifying relationships, patterns, and correlations between variables providing a clear and intuitive way to visualize and interpret relationships between the two variables.

+Patterns such as clusters, trends, and outliers can be identified in these plots.
+Correlation analysis, understanding distributions, identifying outliers and comparing different groups are some common uses of visualizing data on a scatter plots

+{% include figure.html img="Scatterplot-Py.jpeg" alt="Scatter ploy of brain region-specific expression Data" caption="" width="75%" %}

 ## Line plot

 A line plot, also known as a line graph displays information as a series of data points connected by straight line segments.
 It is commonly used to show trends to compare different sets of data.